perssongroup/handbook/docs/getting_started/after.md

 * Complete all LBL/UC Berkeley training courses including the ergonomic self-assessment.
 Note the GERT must be completed on your first day.
 * Orient yourself with LBL's calendar system (Google Calendar).
 Update your LBL calendar with your schedule so other group members can view your availability.
 * Check to ensure your calendar is populated with needed meetings (group meetings, subgroup meetings, etc.) Contact a meeting organizer to invite you to needed calendar events.
+* Join the [Berkeley Theory slack channel](https://berkeleytheory.slack.com) using your @lbl.gov email.
+Slack is a messaging app that is used across multiple groups and researchers at LBL to communicate about computational materials research, The Materials Project, and other collaborative efforts.
 * Send an email to Koki Muraoka with a headshot and tiny bio for the group website (bit of humor in the tiny bio is very welcome).
-* Explore the group’s Team Google Drive[].
+* Explore the group’s Team Google Drive.
 Note some of these documents populate the group's [internal website](https://sites.google.com/a/lbl.gov/perssongroup/home).
 * Add your name and information to the [Persson Group roster](https://docs.google.com/spreadsheets/d/1p_B3systKq6PYCuHrbT0rGqEl18QWMaqp6x664Za8zw/edit)
 * Print out an updated name tag for your desk.
 If needed, work with Alice Muller to update the name tag for your office.